borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 </figure>
 <br />

-As we briefly mentioned before, objects such as rotation matrices and rigid-body transformations are difficult to manipulate in the estimation framework because they are matrices.
+As we briefly mentioned before, objects such as rotation matrices are difficult to manipulate in the estimation framework because they are matrices.
 A 3D rotation matrix $\mathbf{R}$ represents 3 orientations with respect to a reference frame but, in raw terms, they are using 9 values to do so, which seems to *overparametrize* the object.
 However, the constraints that define a rotation matrix -and consequently the manifold- such as orthonormality $$\mathbf{R}^{T}\mathbf{R} = \mathbf{I}$$ and $$\text{det}(\mathbf{R}) = 1$$ make the inherent dimensionality of the rotation still 3.
-Interestingly, this is exactly the dimensionality of the tangent spaces that can be defined over the manifold.
+Interestingly, this is *exactly the dimensionality of the tangent spaces that can be defined over the manifold*.

-**That is what makes working with manifolds so convenient**: All the constraints that are part of the definition of the object are naturally handled, and we can work in local (tangent) vector spaces using their *inherent* dimension.
+**That is what makes working with manifolds so convenient**: All the constraints that are part of the definition of the object are naturally handled, and we can work in tangent vector spaces using their *inherent* dimension.
 The same happens for rigid-body transformations (6 dimensions represented by a 16 elements matrix), quaternions (3 orientations represented by a 4D vector), **and even objects that are not groups, such as calibration matrices** (`Cal3`, 5 elements embeded in a $3\times3$ matrix).

 In order to work with manifolds, we need to define 2 operations, which are the key to transform objects between them and the tangent spaces: